recloudstream/cloudstream/README.md

 + [nginx](https://nginx.org/)
 + And more...

-To reiterate, **we do not support Piracy;** for more details about our stance on the DMCA and EUCD, you can read about it on our Organization: [ReCloudStream](https://github.com/recloudstream)
+**we do not support Piracy.** For more details about our stance on the DMCA and EUCD, you can read about it on our organization: [reCloudStream](https://github.com/recloudstream)

+#### Important Copyright Note:

-**Important Copyright Note:** Our documentation is unmaintained and open to contributions; therefore, apps and sources, extensions in recommended sources, and recommended apps are not officially moderated or endorsed by CloudStream; if you or another copyright owner identify an extension that breaches your copyright, please let us know.
+Our documentation is unmaintained and open to contributions; therefore, apps and sources, extensions in recommended sources, and recommended apps are not officially moderated or endorsed by CloudStream; if you or another copyright owner identify an extension that breaches your copyright, please let us know.

 #### Features: